Infineon/TARGET_CY8CPROTO-062S3-4343W/README.md

 * Support of up to 512 KB Flash and 256 KB SRAM
 * Dedicated SDHC to interface with WICED wireless devices.
 * Delivers dual-cores, with a 150-MHz Arm Cortex-M4 as the primary application processor and a 100-MHz Arm Cortex-M0+ as the secondary processor for low-power operations.
-* Supports Full-Speed USB, capacitive-sensing with CapSense.
+* Supports Full-Speed USB, capacitive-sensing with CAPSENSE.

 ### Kit Contents: